There's alot of confusion about how to define curls on 4C hair...

 So let's jump into what you need to look for to start defining curls like a sassy (yet sweet) natural hair model strutting down the runway...

-Leave-in conditioners are one of your best bets for helping you establish some semblance of a defined curl pattern.
+Leave-in conditioners are one of your best bets for helping you establish some semblance of a defined curl pattern and help you realize that you don't have 4D hair type, lol.

 Leave-in conditioners can assist you in detangling your hair and make the whole process of styling it a lot easier.